 In South Carolina, four different classifications will determine the legal duty that a property owner owes a visitor.
 South Carolina law classifies visitors as Invitees, Licensees, Trespassers, or Children.

 Invitee or Visitor.
-An invitee is an individual that has been invited onto another’s property for the benefit of the landowner.
+An invitee is an individual who has been invited onto another’s property for the benefit of the landowner.
 For example, a customer at a business establishment is invited to visit the business to purchase goods or services for the benefit of the business owner.
-Business or property owners owe invitees the highest duty of care.
-The duty of care owed to invitees requires the property owner to use reasonable and ordinary care to make sure the premises are safe.
-In addition, property owners have a duty to protect invitees from any injury caused by an unreasonable risk that the invitee could not discover on their own.
+Business or property owners owe invitees the highest duty of care to ensure the premises are safe.
+In addition, property owners must protect invitees from any injury caused by an unreasonable risk that the invitee could not discover on their own.

 The duty owed to invitees requires the landowner to keep their property safe through regular inspections.
 For instance, a shop owner must regularly check the aisles to ensure that there are no dangerous liquids or substances that might cause their customers to slip and fall.
 And, if at any point there are present dangers on the property, the owner must warn the invitee of those dangers.